Wurst-Imperium/Wurst-Bot-launcher/README.md

-# Wurst-Bot-launcher
+# Wurst-Bot launcher
-Basic launcher and libraries for Wurst-Bot
+A basic launcher for Wurst-Bot